LlmDl/SponsorPlugins/TownyCaptureSites.md

 When a battle ends, there is a configurable cooldown placed on the CaptureSite.

+CaptureSites can have explosions enabled in them during Battles, this is configured per-site using the `/ta capturesite gui` command.

 If a snapshot was made of the CaptureSite, it will start to regenerate back to the original state.

 #### CaptureSites